-It is generally accepted that the Cadbury Crunchie bar was first mentioned in popular culture way back in 1935.
-It was in Enid Bagnold’s novel ‘National Velvet’, as the chocolate of choice for the central characters Velvet Brown.
-(Who coincidentally had a delicate stomach).
+It is widely accepted that the Cadbury Crunchie bar was first mentioned in popular culture way back in 1935.
+It was in Enid Bagnold’s novel ‘National Velvet’.
+As the chocolate of choice for the central characters Velvet Brown.
+(Who by the way had a delicate stomach).

-In more recent times The Crunchie Comedy Gala took place in New Zealand as an annual event between 2007 and 2010.
-Produced by Satellite Media, and hosted by a number of people including Rove McManus, it showcased over 20 of New Zealand’s finest comedians including Jeremy Corbett, Ben Hurley and Dai Henwood.
+In more recent times The Crunchie Comedy Gala took place in New Zealand, as an annual event between 2007 and 2010.
+Produced by Satellite Media, and hosted by a number of people including Rove McManus, it had over 20 of New Zealand’s finest comedians including Jeremy Corbett, Ben Hurley and Dai Henwood.